Quantifying uncertainty in high-throughput density functional theory: a comparison of AFLOW, Materials Project, and OQMD: Example Physical Information Files (PIFs)

 \textit{Band gap}: The distribution of differences in the calculated band gaps is slightly skewed towards larger band gaps in the OQMD, but this skew is absent in the AFLOW-MP comparison.
 Correspondingly, the median difference in band gaps between AFLOW and MP is $\sim$0.01~eV, and up to $\sim$0.14~eV for comparisons with OQMD.
-The larger band gaps calculated in the OQMD can be partially understood to also result from the choice of lower plane wave energy cutoffs.
-Phenomenological theory suggests that a decrease in volume or interatomic distance results in a higher repulsive potential experienced by electrons, resulting in larger band gaps~\cite{olsen1978effect}.
-This increase in band gaps with compressive strains has been observed in experiment, e.g., for semiconductors~\cite{kuo1985effect}.
+The larger band gaps calculated in the OQMD might be due to smaller volumes from the choice of lower plane wave energy cutoffs.
+An increase in the fundamental band gap due to compressive strains (in the OQMD, due to unresolved Pulay stresses) has been observed in many semiconductor families~\cite{olsen1978effect, kuo1985effect, wei1999predicted}.
 In addition, the spread in the differences in calculated band gaps is quite large: with an MAD of up to $\sim$0.21~eV and an IQR of up to $\sim$0.36~eV for comparisons with OQMD.
 The spread may be, in addition to the choice of energy cutoff as discussed above, due to the different ways in which the databases calculate the band gap.
 For example, OQMD calculates band gap from the electronic density of states (DOS), in contrast to AFLOW and MP which calculate it from band dispersions.
-The energy grid used for the calculation of DOS and/or $k$-point meshes used for band structure calculations can also have a notable effect on the precision and accuracy of the reported band gap.\\
+The energy grid used for the calculation of DOS and/or $k$-point meshes used for band structure calculations can also have a notable effect on the precision and accuracy of the reported band gap.
+For instance, while AFLOW and MP both report gaps calculated from band dispersion calculations, the high-symmetry $k$-path in the Brillouin zone used for such calculations can be different~\cite{setyawan2010high, munro2020improved}.